patternfly/patternfly-org/packages/v4/src/content/accessibility/checkbox/checkbox.md

 In general, the checkbox component already has accessibility built in.
 The **standalone input variant** will need special consideration.

 To make the checkbox **standalone input variant** accessible, add an `aria-label` with a label for the input.
+You can also use `aria-labelledby` to associate the checkbox with visible text on the page to explain the checkbox.

 <br/>
 If you’d like to customize the checkbox component’s accessibility, edit the following: